Sleep Coaching FAQs

 What does a sleep plan include?

-Every plan is personalized to your family and looks at the full picture of your child's sleep.
-This includes circadian rhythm protocols, daytime schedule adjustments, sleep needs guidance, feeding suggestions, activity and regulation support, a sleep approach for nights and naps, mindset coaching, and even parent sleep suggestions.
-On top of this, you get daily WhatsApp support and coaching from me for 2 weeks while you make changes!
+Every plan is fully personalized and looks at the holistic picture of your child's sleep, which I learn about through our intake session.
+This includes circadian rhythm alignment, daytime schedule adjustments, individual sleep needs guidance, feeding suggestions, activity and regulation support, a sleep approach for nights and naps, mindset coaching, and even parent sleep suggestions and an attachment guide.
+You’ll receive daily WhatsApp support and coaching from me for 2 weeks while you make changes.
+At the end of our two weeks together, your family receives a personalized sleep roadmap for the months ahead.

 Do I have to night wean?

-Nope, you do not need to night wean to make sleep changes.
-I fully support parents keeping a feed (or two) at night.
+Nope.
+I fully support (and in some cases encourage) parents keeping a night feed(s).
 I can also help guide you in the night weaning process if that is your goal and it is appropriate for baby.

 For babies under 12 months, I work with bed-sharing families who are fed exclusively human milk.
 If your child is over one year, I work with bed-sharing families regardless of feeding method.